 Robinhood is a great pick if you need fractional shares.
 The broker allows you to reinvest dividends in stock and invest directly in stock with fractional ownership.
 The combination is not something that many large brokerages such as E-Trade or Merrill Edge offer, though each of these latter brokerages permit dividend reinvestment.

 Robinhood lets you invest with as little as $1, and it can divide stock into chunks as little as one-millionth of a share.
 Robinhood allows partial shares in all but the smallest stocks and those trading below $1 per share.
 So Robinhood sits among the best brokers for fractional shares.

-Webull opens up some distance on Robinhood in the category of customer support.
-The broker is available by phone and email 24/7 and answers questions via in-app chat.
+Meanwhile, Webull customer support is available by phone 24/7 and is accessible via email and in-app chat.
 It also has an online help center for more routine questions.

 Neither investing app has any physical branches for customers who need in-person support.

 Both Webull and Robinhood offer one of the easiest bonus promotions to achieve, even if it ends up being a modest freebie.
 Each gives away a free share or two of stock, including some of the market’s pricier stocks, even if you’re likely to receive a share trading for a few bucks.
 Still, you won’t have to pony up big bucks for a promotion as you will at the larger brokers, even if you’re guaranteed to get a bigger payday there.

 Robinhood and Webull both offer instant funding of accounts, allowing you to get an initial credit of up to $1,000 as the broker awaits your bank transfer to arrive.
 If you subscribe to Robinhood Gold, the broker’s $5 per month premium program, you’ll receive higher instant transfer amounts, the ability to trade on margin (at some the industry’s cheapest interest rates), Level II market data and access to Morningstar’s stock research.